simbo1905/thinbus-srp-js/README.md

 k base16: 1a3d1769e1d6337...
 ```

-Configure the Java session class of the correct hash with {N, g} and configure the Javascript session with {N, g, k}.
+Configure the Java session class with the correct {N, g} and configure the Javascript session with {N, g, k}.

 ## Javascript Code